UtrechtUniversity/SCCA/DEVELOPMENT.md

 # Development instructions

-## Add new dataset to SCCA package
+## Add new dataset to scca package

 Add script to data-raw.